ooni/spec/test-descriptions/web-connectivity.md

 * HTTP GET request

-By default, this test performs the above both over a control server and over the network of the user.
+By default, this test performs the above (excluding the first step, which is performed only over the network of the user) both over a control server and over the network of the user.
 If the results from both networks match, then there is no clear sign of network interference; but if the results are different, then the websites that the user is testing are likely censored.

 Below we provide information about how each step performed under the web connectivity test works.